microbecode/zk-agecheck/README.md

 # ZK age check

 This project is for enabling functionality to check a user's age in a website, with Zero Knowledge technology.
 The project utilizes Mina ZK blockchain for generating ZK proofs and verifying them.

 This project is currently under heavy construction.
 A lot of the documented functionality is not there yet.

+The current version is a Proof of Concept, which utilizes a Mina circuit for verifying signed data.
+No KYC provider is added yet.

 ## Pieces of the puzzle